 Dry roasted peanuts – Substitute peanuts with your favorite nuts or seeds.
 Here’s a list of great alternatives, but mix and match and use what you have!
 Sunflower seeds, pumpkin seeds, sesame seeds, macadamia nuts, almonds, crunchy pecans, and walnuts are all tasty options.
 Be sure to chop the nuts before adding.

 Butter – A fantastic alternative to butter is coconut oil.
-It hardens really well and gives you great granola clusters.
+It hardens well and gives you great granola clusters.
 Another good alternative that gives great flavor is extra-virgin olive oil.

 Real maple syrup – Agave nectar and honey work as liquid-sweetened alternatives.
 Keep an eye that the honey doesn’t burn quickly!
 For a non-liquid sweetener, try brown sugar, coconut sugar, and chopped dates.